 Hazard Theme Government Level Key action list School Level Control Measures - Mitigation, responses and confirmation that actions have been completed.
-Likeli- hood of issue Severity of issue Total Score Isolation room - Art Block Windows should be opened to ensure ventilation.
+Likeli- hood of issue Severity of issue Total Score Siblings of children displaying symptoms will be sent home at the same time as the symptomatic child.
+Isolation room - Art Block Windows should be opened to ensure ventilation.
 The rooms are equipped with a first-aid kit, bottled drinking water, PPE and hand sanitiser.
 These items are stored in a lidded box to ensure these items to not become soiled.
 Protocol for responding to a person(s) who has fallen ill: if any pupil or staff member is showing Covid-19 related symptoms, they must be escorted to the isolation room immediately.
 The staff member supervising the patient must wear PPE (mask, gloves, apron, eye protector) and must oversee the individual until they are collected from school.
 With Covid-19 related incidents schools should follow their normal protocol for responding to accidents, with the additional requirement of maintaining social distancing, the use of PPE and the need to keep the individual within the isolation room until they are collected.
 If a pupil/staff members condition is not considered critical, for children, their parents should be asked to collect them as quickly as possible.
 If the condition of the patient is considered critical, the emergency services should be contacted via 999.
 Anyone with coronavirus (COVID-19) symptoms should not visit the GP, pharmacy, urgent care centre or a hospital.
 If it is not possible to isolate them, move them to an area which is at least 2 metres away from other people.
-If they need to go to the bathroom while waiting to be collected, they should use the art block toilet.
-The 'Do not use' sign should be displayed and the toilet must be cleaned and disinfected using standard cleaning products (bleach)
+If they need to go to the bathroom while waiting to be collected, they should

-Government Level Key action list School Level Control Measures - Mitigation, responses and Likeli-Hazard Theme Severity Total confirmation that actions have been completed. hood of of issue Score issue before being used by anyone else.
+Hazard Theme Government Level Key action list School Level Control Measures - Mitigation, responses and confirmation that actions have been completed.
+Likeli- hood of issue Severity of issue Total Score use the art block toilet.
+The 'Do not use' sign should be displayed and the toilet must be cleaned and disinfected using standard cleaning products (bleach) before being used by anyone else.
 Any members of staff who have helped someone with symptoms and any pupils who have been in close contact with them do not need to go home to self-isolate unless they develop symptoms themselves (in which case, they should arrange a test) or if the symptomatic person subsequently tests positive (see below) or they have been requested to do so by NHS Test & Trace.
 Everyone must wash their hands thoroughly for 20 seconds with soap and running water or use hand sanitiser after any contact with someone who is unwell.
 The area around the person with symptoms must be cleaned with normal household disinfectant after they have left to reduce the risk of passing the infection on to other people.
-See the COVID-19: cleaning of non-healthcare settings guidance.
-All pupils and staff must clean their hands regularly including: when they arrive 5 Risk to health Clean hands thoroughly and more 2 10 Preventi at school, when they return from breaks, when they change rooms and before often than usual due to COVIDon and after eating.
-19 (All times) Handwashing: soap and water or hand sanitiser are considered suitable (paper towels acceptable ways to dry hands).
-Handwashing must take place: Upon arrival after break times before and after snack/lunch prior to home time when they change rooms after coughing or sneezing into hands
+See the COVID-19 : cleaning of non-healthcare settings guidance.
+Risk to health due to COVID- 19 Preventi on Clean hands thoroughly and more often than usual (All times) All pupils and staff must clean their hands regularly including: when they arrive at school, when they return from breaks, when they change rooms and before and after eating.
+5 2 10 Handwashing: soap and water or hand sanitiser are considered suitable (paper towels acceptable ways to dry hands).
+Handwashing must take place: - Upon arrival - after break times - before and after snack/lunch - prior to home time